 There are two houses side by side, both are timber clad, painted a deep red with white window frames.
 The roof is green corrugated iron.
 Both houses are surrounded by farm ‘out buildings’ of traditional stone wall construction.
 One house has a garden filled with a home made wooden playground, swings, a slide, a small pond and a wendy house.

 Inside lunch is prepared.
 Wind dried lamb, a leg of which sits on the dinning table, boiled eggs from the chickens, cows tongue, cured halibut thinly sliced, rhubarb jam from the garden in a fat jar.
-The family squash onto long wooden bench in the low roofed room and conversation on Faroese politics starts.
+The family squash onto a long wooden bench in the low roofed room and conversation on Faroese politics starts.
 The previous day a Danish academic was secretly filmed by a Spanish journalist saying how the Faroese were so dependent on Denmark, that they’d never leave, that nobody cares anyway etc..
 Not long before this the Danish government flew an incorrect version of the Faroese flag in Copenhagen.
 Erla, mum to three children and wife of Janus the farmer, says how she is not politically nationalist but this attitude towards the Faroese from the Danish authorities upsets her.
 This is a family trying to survive out on this island blending old and new.
 There are reminders of tradition around the house.
 Above the dinning table hang amber coloured transparent ellipses.
-They remind me of swollen cuttlefish.
+They remind me of swollen cuttlefish or seed pods.
 They are dried sheep’s bladders, cleaned and inflated at the point of slaughter.
-Dried out they resemble seed pod cases.
-The children sell these at small markets that take place elsewhere in the Faroes.
+Erla says the children sell these at small markets that take place elsewhere in the Faroes.

 Janus tells me that when he was a boy growing up on the farm he was quite bookish and felt there was no pressure to help his dad with the daily farming tasks, this is something he has tried to carry over with his own son Óla Jákup, who seems to be more keen on getting involved with the farm jobs.
 He wants to give him the choice Janus says.
 Janus’s sister Eva was always the outdoor one, more likely to take over the farm and indeed she did after agricultural school in Norway.
 When she moved back to the island with her husband and their two children she led the way for Janus to return also.
 The families also decided they would try and set up a tannery, using the sheep skins left over after slaughter.
 Using donated old machinery from a nearby island they tried the process themselves after corresponding with a small Germany tannery that offered them free advice on technique and process.
 The top floor of a farm building is filled with finished Faroese sheep skins, many black and brown, corresponding to the deep peat colours of the earth on Stóra Dímun.